rakutentech/engineering-blog/content/post/altswiftui-travel/index.md

 One of the pillars that gave us a strong advantage in terms of design and development, is the ability to simplify our app’s architecture.
 In contrast to using design patterns such as MVVM or VIPER, which usually tend to increase the number of things a developer needs to worry about, we could transition to a MV (model view) design with AltSwiftUI at its core.

-The core principles of this MV design is that developers should focus more on what they want to build, rather than how.
+The core principle of this MV design is that developers should focus more on what they want to build, rather than how.
 By clearly delimiting what is part of the UI (view layer) and what is part of our business logic/data (model layer), we were able to also easily visualize our tasks and improve development efficiency.

 ![MV architecture](mv-architecture.png)